Battle of Maaloula: New Army counter-attack

 On 9 September, Syrian troops launched an offensive to retake the town and jihadist-held positions in the surrounding hills.
 From the 3,300 inhabitants of the town, only 50 had remained during the fighting, according to a resident, who spoke on condition of anonymity for fear of reprisals from jihadists.
 A church was burnt in the western part of the village.
 Some residents affirm that their families had been forced to leave the town by the jihadists, while others said that jihadists forced one person to convert to Islam at gunpoint and executed another.

 On 10 September, jihadist forces declared their withdrawal from Maaloula under the condition that the Army and pro-government militias would also not enter the town.
 However, by the next day, the jihadists had not retreated and fighting inside the town was still going on.
 Later in the day, government forces had captured large parts of the town.

 On 15 September, the military secured Maaloula.

 Aftermath

 On 29 November, a coalition of rebels including Jabhat al-Nusra swept into Maaloula from the surrounding hills after rolling explosive laden tires onto government forces below.
 During the proceeding weekend, twelve nuns from the Greek Orthodox monastery of Mar Takla were kidnapped and taken toward the border town of Yabroud.
 At the time the kidnappers claimed that they were not abducting the nuns.
 However, two months later the nuns were ransomed in exchange for government held prisoners.
 The number of prisoners exchanged is contested; the government said 25 prisoners were exchanged while the opposition stated the number was 150.

-On 14 April 2014, with the help of Khanees Lebanese Units, the Syrian Army once more took control of Maaloula.
+On 14 April 2014, with the help of Hezbollah, the Syrian Army once more took control of Maaloula.
 This government success was part of a string of other successes in the strategic Qalamoun region, including the seizure of the former rebel bastion of Yabroud in the previous month.